Xodo Sign (formerly eversign) delivery

 }

-In case Sequential signing is enabled, the order in which recipients receive the document will be the same as in the list.
+If Sequential signing is enabled, recipients receive the document in the order specified in the list.

 Use tokens inside email subject and body